SigneGit/HaloChatBox/README.md

 ###### Need to move stuff to an actual header file not just scattered all over the place

+###### Need to get a menu for other settings like disabling chat, disabling logging chat, all ingame

 # Prerequisites

 ###### Visual Studio 2012